johnstonbl01/clementinejs/docs_beginner.md

 To start the app, make sure you're in the project directory and type `node server.js` into the terminal.
 This will start the Node server and connect to MongoDB.

-You should the following messages within the terminal window:
+You should see the following messages within the terminal window:
 ```
 MongoDB successfully connected on port 27017.
 Node.js listening on port 3000...